What is the Percentage Change?

 Calculation of percentage change in a profit can be done as follows-

-Taking another example to understand the use of percentage change formula in cost analysis.
-A startup firm had 30 employees last year and the total cost of its human resource was $ 196,500.
-To reduce its employee cost, the company decided to remove 5 employees who are highly inefficient.
-Now at the end of the year, while analyzing savings in its employee’s cost, it found the total employee cost is $ 195,500.
-Use percentage change formula to find out % change in employee cost due to change in no of employees.
+A startup firm had 30 employees last year, and its total human resource cost was $ 196,500.
+The company decided to remove five highly inefficient employees to reduce its employee cost.
+At the end of the year, while analyzing savings in employee cost, it found the total employee cost is $ 195,500.
+Find out the % change in employee cost due to no employees.

 Calculation of percentage change in no of employees can be done as follows-

-Use below given data for calculation of percentage change in the employee cost.
+Use below given data for calculation of the change in the employee cost.

 = 0.5% increase in employee cost.

-Percentage change formula in excel is an important tool to give clarity of thought about the direction of changes.
-Either change is moving in a favorable direction or do we need to change our strategies to bring changes as per our goals and objectives.
-As shown in both of the above examples, changes in the first example are favorable but changes in the second example were not favorable.
-In the first example.
-Even though the firm sales was decreased by 9.59% but company profit has increased by 68.06%.
+Percentage change is an important tool to give clarity of thought about the direction.
+Either change is moving in a favorable direction, or do we need to change our strategies to bring changes per our goals and objectives?
+As shown in both of the above examples, changes in the first example are favorable but changes in the second example are not favorable in the first example.
+Even though the strong sales decreased by 9.59%, company profit increased by 68.06%.

 It shows that changes adopted by the organization resulted in a favorable outcome.
-But is the second example even though the company has removed its 5 employees still its employee cost has increased by 0.5%.
+But in the second example, even though the company has removed its five employees still, its employee cost has increased by 0.5%.
 It gives them clarity of thought that something wrong is happening in the organization.
-This quick analyzing ability is provided by percentage change formula in excel.

 |Percentage Change Formula =||

-This has been a guide to the Percentage Change Formula.
-Here we provide step by step calculation of percentage change along with practical examples and downloadable excel template.
+This has been a guide to what is Percentage Change Formula.
+We provide step-by-step calculations with examples and a downloadable Excel template.
 You can learn more about accounting and budgeting from the following articles –